SerNet/verinice-veo/README.md

 ## Modules

-### v2020-model
+### v2020-commons
-This module contains the domain model and interfaces of the application.
-This module be used in any other module of the application.
+This module contains the core components of the application.
+This module can be used in any other module of the application.

 ### v2020-data-xml
 This module contains the JAXB class files for accessing SNCA.xml from verinice.